Free consultation 402-431-9000

 Is it Legal to Lane Split on a Motorcycle in Nebraska?

 Lane splitting refers to riding between two lanes of same-direction traffic on a motorcycle, rather than keeping only in one lane.
 Motorcyclists may try to lane split to pass slower-moving vehicles in heavy traffic.
 Lane splitting is an illegal traffic maneuver for motorcyclists in every state except California and Utah.
 It is not legal to lane split on a motorcycle in Nebraska.
 Doing so could mean a traffic infraction and fines, as well as civil liability if the motorcyclist causes a motorcycle accident.
-Why Do Motorcyclists Lane Split?
-Lane splitting became a subject of…
+Lane-splitting is explicitly prohibited by Nebraska traffic laws.
+While there is…

 Read More